bookalope/Bookalope/API.md

 <a name="get-bookflows-files-image"></a>`GET https://bookflow.bookalope.net/api/bookflows/{id}/files/image`

-Get the bookflow's cover image.
+Get the bookflow’s cover image.
 If no cover image was provided yet, then one will be generated on the fly.
 This generated cover image is not stored for the bookflow.

 **Parameters**: `name` (string) is the name or identifier of the image; this parameter is optional and defaults to `'cover-image'`.
 **Return**: The requested image.